openstack/devstack/doc/source/index.rst

    $ cd devstack

-The ``devstack`` repo contains a script that installs OpenStack and templates for configuration files
+The ``devstack`` repo contains a script that installs OpenStack and templates for configuration files.

 Create a local.conf
 -------------------

-Create a ``local.conf`` file with 4 passwords preset at the root of the devstack git repo.
+Create a ``local.conf`` file with four passwords preset at the root of the devstack git repo.

 .. code-block:: ini